magepages/mpdocs/docs/age-verification/index.md

 ![Imgur](https://i.imgur.com/o0W4iPF.png)

 - **Cookie life-time**:
   - Enter the number of days to save the cookie and apply this period for age verification.
 When the time runs out, the age verification applied for certain pages will be disabled then.
-Also, cookie will not save the data for under age verification.
+Also, cookie will not save the data for underage verification.
   - If left blank, default period is 365 days.

 - **Apply for Customer Group (s)**: Select the **Customer Groups** group to apply Age Verification.
 You can select multiple customer groups at once.
 Customer groups not selected will not be applied Age Verification